Mr-Yash-beldar/YehMeraIndia/README.md

 ## How It Works ⚙️

-### User Sign Up & Email Verification:
+### User Sign Up & SignIn:
-- Users sign up for an account, receive a verification email, and must verify before proceeding.
+- Users sign up for an account, and must signin proceeding.

 ### Tour Booking:
 - Users can browse available tours and book a trip, entering their details and completing the payment via Razorpay (test mode).